 Where possible we use shared transport, collaborating with others to minimise carbon footprint.

-We pipe water used for cooling the yogurt vat to a water trough for the cows to drink, and re-use the cooling water for the milk.
+We pipe water used for cooling the yogurt vat to a water trough for the cows to drink, and save rainwater from the roofs for washing down the milking parlour.

 For the wildlife....